 FOSSI is made possible by the American Chemistry Council (ACC), the American Institute of Chemical Engineers (AIChE), Chemours, and HBCU Week Foundation.
-FOSSI is a core initiative of the AIChE Doing a World of Good campaign and its All for Good: Engineering for Inclusion priority, which is driving industry-wide improvement in equity, diversity and inclusion.
+Learn more about FOSSI leadership.

 My family has generations of HBCU alumni.
 Although the time periods are different, the joy on their face when they speak about the HBCU experience is the same.
 I just want to experience that joy and also continue the tradition of attending an HBCU.